rajjayaaws/sample/README.md

 **Input**

-All input parameters are required.
+All input parameters are required except *Suffix*.

 - Stack name - Stack name can include letters (A-Z and a-z), numbers (0-9), and dashes (-)
 - DataSetLocation - Enter S3 URI for your dataset.
 E.g. s3://bucket/prefix/data/